JoshDoody/fsn/_posts/2024-09-05-amazon-software-engineer-career-ladder.md

 ### L4 (SDE I, recent college graduates)

 This is considered entry-level at Amazon.
-Of course “entry-level at Amazon” is a little different than a typical entry-level software engineer.
+Of course “entry-level at Amazon” is a little different than a typical entry-level Software Engineer.
 Most L4s will have _some_ career experience—one to four years or so—somewhere else before joining Amazon.

 They do sometimes make offers to fresh-out-of-undergrad Software Engineers, but this is the exception and not the rule.
 And some folks will move from an internship at Amazon to an L4 role, but this is pretty rare as well.

 Usually, an L4 at Amazon will be a new-hire with some sort of related career experience.

 As an L4, you can expect to be challenged technically and as you learn to operate in the Amazonian way.
+That means you'll start to see the Leadership Principles in practice and  learn how to operate in a giant tech company that works efficiently in silos.

 Total compensation will likely be in the low six figures (above $100,000 and into the low $200,000 range at the top of the pay band).